What is a Personal Guarantee?

 Uses of Personal Guarantee

 In the underwriting process, the lenders assess the borrowers to determine their ability to repay loans.
-In the case of consumer loans, the lenders can draw assistance from the credit scores and other similar sources of information while doing credit assessments of the prospective borrowers.
+In the case of consumer loans, lenders can draw assistance from credit scores and other similar sources of information while assessing prospective borrowers’ credit.

 In the case of businesses, especially new companies or those with limited credit history, the lenders often don’t have any specific sources of information for business-related credit history.
-Therefore, it becomes difficult for the lenders to decide due to inadequate information.
-To overcome this shortcoming, the lenders request security through a personal guarantee.
+Therefore, it becomes difficult for lenders to decide due to inadequate information.
+To overcome this shortcoming, the lenders request security through it.
 Small businesses sometimes can’t even get loans without a personal guarantee.

 Benefits of Personal Guarantee